royalts1011/Ear-Authentication-System/README.md

 ## 3. Configure the Virtual Environment for the project.
 Choose part A _OR_ part B

 ### Part A: You are on a Linux PC and NOT the Raspberry Pi
 - Navigate to the repository.
-For the next step **check that you are in the virtual environment!**
+For the next step **check that you are IN the virtual environment!**
 - You will find a _requirements.txt_ file in the repository.
 To easily set up all required python packages execute following line:
 	* `pip install -r requirements.txt`